Dallas Ebola patient vomited outside apartment on way to hospital

 Infectious disease experts said that time gap represented a critical missed opportunity that may have led others to be exposed to the virus.

 At the apartment complex, Osmanovic said he met the man three times over the years when he was visiting his family.
-Most of the neighborhood is from Liberia, Somalia or the Sudan.
+Most of the neighbourhood is from Liberia, Somalia or Sudan.
 Osmanovic is from Bosnia.

 Miles said the four different schools they attended would be staffed with additional health professionals and classes would remain in session.